 Partial to a spot of home mixology?
 Read our expert review of the best cocktail shakers, where we explain the difference between cobbler, Boston and French shakers.

-If you like making your own cocktails at home, chances are you'll require a shaker from time to time.
+If you like making your own cocktails at home or are simply bouncing around some home bar ideas, chances are you'll require a shaker.
 While some cocktails can be stirred (like a manhattan) or muddled (a technique perhaps made most famous by the mighty mojito), lots of them need a more vigorous mix.
 This is where a cocktail shaker comes in.

 Here, we explain the difference between three popular cocktail shaker styles – cobbler, Boston and French – and bring you our favourite products for each category.
 Happy mixing!